 To get to Chacabuco, we must cross many obstacles alongside so many other women, and I am anxious to embrace my beloved father.
 Holding my mother's hand and in the company of many other women, we waited under the desert sun and wind that carried stories from the past as we beat our brows to engrave that moment into our memory.

-The song that finally sealed that profound reunion was a “tacit song” written by all the women present at that moment, while the men held their fists high, eyes gazing straight ahead, firm, expectant, and trembling behind the fence, observing how their daughters, wives, girl friends, sisters, mothers - their women- took flight with their own fists held high, wails suppressed in their throats.
+The song that finally sealed that profound reunion was a “tacit song” written by all the comrades present at that moment, while the men held their fists high, eyes gazing straight ahead, firm, expectant, and trembling behind the fence, observing how their daughters, wives, girlfriends, sisters, mothers - their women- took flight with their own fists held high, wails suppressed in their throats.

 That song had been written and was in every mind, subtly flooding that arid time and space we were experiencing with loving melodies of struggle.
 It is the most suffering, most painful, true, symbolic and freedom-loving song I have ever heard in the vast and implacable silence.